From medicine, for medicine.

 Hau-Tieng Wu, M.D., Ph.D. (吳浩榳)

-I am an associate professor in Department of Mathematics and Department of Statistical Science at Duke University.
+I am a professor in Department of Mathematics and Department of Statistical Science at Duke University.

 I am from Kaohsiung, Taiwan.